awegroup/AWE-Power/README.md

 2. It is suitable for sensitivity and scalability studies, making it a valuable tool for evaluating design and innovation trade-offs.
 3. It is suitable for integration with cost models and systems engineering tools.
 This enhances the applicability of the proposed model in exploring the potential of airborne wind energy in the energy system.

+## Note
+This is a Function-based implementation.
+A Class structure implementation of the quasi-steady model described in the folder named `ClassImplementation` in the root of this repository.
+In addition to the original functions, a fly-gen system is also implemented and demonstrated using the example files.

 ## How to cite